How to Prevent Pipes from Freezing: Steps to Consider

 Protect Pipes Before a Freeze

-- Be sure to insulate all accessible pipes well before a cold snap.
-If you’re not sure what type of pipe insulation to use, ask your local hardware store, says the IBHS.
+- Be sure to insulate all accessible pipes well before a cold snap, says the IBHS.
+If you’re not sure what type of pipe insulation to use, ask your local hardware store.
 The staff there should be able to help recommend insulation that is appropriate for your home and the winter temperatures in your area.

 - Apply pipe insulation to water pipes in unheated areas of your home, such as the garage, or in areas where pipes are near exterior walls, such as under kitchen or bathroom sinks.